 - Hold a mental health workshop each fall and spring to share tools, resources, and other support related to surviving and thriving in academia.

 - Include local and diverse collaborators in our fieldwork in Hawaii.

 - Discussion group focused specifically on the history of racism and other forms of discrimination in academia, evolution/genetics/behavior, and in our field locations.

 - Encourage service by lab members that promotes diversity, inclusion, and equity in the sciences and academia more broadly (e.g., DU SciTech summer camp, University level hiring and mentorship committees).

-- Publicize research findings to broad audiences through open source manuscripts, public lectures, popular press articles, and open access teaching resources using our data.
+- Make our research accessible to broad audiences through open source manuscripts, public lectures, popular press articles, and open access teaching resources using our data.